MurgaNS/Timesheet-Application/.idea/functional_specification.md

 - *select client*
 - *set the team leader*

-3. System should allow admin to change already created project, including **project status(active, inactive, archive)** and to delete them.
+3. System should allow admin to change already created project, including **project status(active, inactive, archive)**
+4. System should allow admin to logically delete existing projects.

 4. System should allow admin to filter projects by clicking on the desired initial letter of the project name and to search them by typing project name in search field.